MPhil, PhD Postgraduate research opportunities in Maritime and Mechanical Engineering

-Fascinating postgraduate research opportunities await in the Department of Maritime and Mechanical Engineering at Liverpool John Moores University.
-Work alongside leading experts at the forefront of contemporary developments.
+Excellent research opportunities await in the Dept. of Maritime and Mechanical Engineering, enabling you to work at the forefront of developments with leading experts.

 - Explore scholarship opportunities